St Dunstan's Church, Mayfield: History

 A window at the west end of the church celebrates the life of Lt Gen Sir John Bagot Glubb, known as Glubb Pasha, soldier, scholar and author, who led and trained Transjordan's Arab Legion between 1939 and 1956.

 During the 1970s cracks in the tower walls meant that it was forbidden to ring all the bells at once.
 It was fourteen years before the tower could be restored at a cost of £140,000.
 The bells were retuned at the Whitechapel Bell Foundry.
 The oldest bell had been founded by Thomas Giles in 1602 and other founders included Brian Eldredge, Richard Phelps, John Waylett and John Taylor.

+In the year 2000, a joint concert of 100 Belfries was held at the French Festival “Rencontres en Pays de Bray” in Normandy and Mayfield, being performed simultaneously in the churches of Notre-Dame, Neufchatel and St Dunstan, Mayfield and broadcast by the BBC.

 Many of the memorials in the church belong to the Baker and Kirby families.
 These were local ironmaster families.

 Georgina Weldon is interred in the Dalrymple family vault.

+Music

+St Dunstan's has a long tradition of Anglican Music.
+In fact, it is noted in 1731 that St Dunstan's was renown for its "skillfull singing of the same Psalms", from the installed gallery at the west end of the church.
+The Choir has grown to be one of the largest and highest regarded church choirs in the Diocese, regularly travelling outside of the parish to sing at Cathedrals and Churches around the UK.